Exchange graphs and Ext quivers: Exchange graphs

 To see that the RHS is $\Irr(P_i,P_j)$, note that it would be had $\Omega_j$ and $\Omega^i_j$ been constructed in the analogous way inside $\mod\End(\mathbf{P})$, where $\mathbf{P}=\bigoplus_{i=1}^n P_i$.
 However, the duality \eqref{eq:dualPS} means that $\Hom(\mathbf{P},S_j)$ are the simple $\End(\mathbf{P})$-modules, while $\Hom(\mathbf{P},P_j)$ are the corresponding projectives.
 Then the short exact sequences \eqref{eq:P-omega} and \eqref{eq:P-omega-ij} mean that $\Hom(\mathbf{P},\Omega_j)$ and $\Hom(\mathbf{P},\Omega^i_j)$ are precisely the analogous $\End(\mathbf{P})$-modules and so the result follows by the Yoneda Lemma. \end{proof}

 We now prove the first important result about the hearts in the exchange graph $\EGp(Q)$, observing in the process that, when a heart tilts, its projectives mutate in a way precisely analogous to cluster tilting sets, as in \eqref{eq:mutate1} and \eqref{eq:mutate2}.
+A broader, more general result has been proved independently by Koenig-Yang~\cite{KY}.

 \begin{theorem} Let $Q$ be an acyclic quiver with $n$ vertices and $\h$ be any heart in $\EGp(Q)$.
 Then $\h$ is finite and rigid, with exactly $n$ simples $\Sim\h=\{S_1,\ldots,S_n\}$ and exactly $n$ indecomposable projectives $\Proj\h=\{P_1,\ldots,P_n\}$, which are dual in the sense of \eqref{eq:dualPS}.